cpaniaguam/dsa201f21/project/Readme.md

 - Minimum size: 50 observations and between 10 to 20 variables (exceptions can be made with instructor approval).
 - Data should be variagated in type: categorical variables, discrete numerical variables, and continuous numerical variables.
 - :raising_hand: If you are having trouble ask for help before it is too late :dizzy_face::scream:.
-- Datasets used in class examples, homework assignments, or labs in the class will not count.
+- Datasets used in class examples, homework assignments, or labs will not count.
+You must find your own data!

 ## Some data repositories to consider
 In case you need ideas or inspiration, consider looking at the repositories below.
 You're not limited to these resources, and in fact you're encouraged to venture beyond them.